AI Agent Governance: Mapping NIST, EU AI Act, ISO 42001, and OWASP to Runtime Enforcement

 Teams define governance policies: "agents should not spend more than $10 per run," "agents should not send more than 50 emails."
 Policies exist in documentation, runbooks, or configuration files.
 Enforcement is manual — humans review dashboards and intervene.

-What this does not satisfy: Any requirement for automated enforcement.
-A policy that depends on a human noticing a dashboard at 2 AM on a Saturday is not a control — it is a hope.
-The $4,200 tool loop happened because the alert fired, but nobody was watching.
+What this does not provide by itself: Automated enforcement.
+A policy that depends on a human noticing a dashboard at 2 AM on a Saturday does not prevent a limit breach before intervention.
+The checked runaway-loop model illustrates that gap.

 Level 3: Soft Enforcement

-What this does not satisfy: Atomicity requirements for multi-tenant isolation (Article 15).
-Reliable stop mechanism (Article 14).
-Comprehensive audit trail with scope attribution (Article 12).
-The gaps are well-documented in Why Rate Limits Are Not Enough and Cycles vs. Provider Spending Caps.
+What this does not provide by itself: An atomic shared budget across providers and concurrent workers, a complete system stop mechanism, or a comprehensive action audit trail.
+The gaps are described in Why Rate Limits Are Not Enough and Cycles vs. Provider Spending Caps.

 Level 4: Runtime Authority